-WildLeaks collaborates with a number of organizations and professionals from the around the world.
+After the launch, the WildLeaks Project received a warm welcome by a number of organizations and professionals from around the world.

 Conservation International is a global nonprofit organization working to protect nature for the benefit of people everywhere.
 Wildlife and natural resource trafficking is a clear threat to CI’s vision for a sustainable future.
 The loss of natural resources around the world, including species and the habitats they need to survive, not only erodes natural capital, but can lead to security and governance issues, including instability and conflict.

 CI addresses illegal wildlife trade through partnerships, including WildLeaks; through supporting intergovernmental conventions and frameworks to secure ecosystems, habitats and species; and through local initiatives.